3manuek/3manuek.github.io/_posts/2017-03-09-FDW-overhead.markdown

 ## Performance analysis of FDW overhead on intensive transaction workloads

-Something to keep in mind is that the current implementation of `postgres_fdw` under 9.6 (This was tested over **9.6.2** to be exact), has a considerable overhead in the overall execution time.
+The current benchmarks were run under PostgreSQL 9.6.2, in order to persuit an estimation of the overhead of the `postgres_fdw` extension.
+For doing so I'd set four databases in two different schemas in which `source` is the only database holding the data.
+Rest of the databases only hold the DDL of the foreign tables.

-The test was done exclusively on the same machine in two different instances, for discarding any network biasing.
+Both instances reside on the same machine in order to discard any network biasing on the final numbers.
 One of the FDW connects from the same instance (FDW_local) and the other from a different instance (FDW_external).

 Keep also in mind, that `pgbench` does intensive transaction workload, which generally is not well suitable for foreign tables.
+So, the overhead is something expected at this point.

-From the tests taken, `postgres_fdw` show approximately a `.65x` of overhead compared with a local table.
-Although, for read only transactions the overhead is higher, probably related to the default transaction level used (`repeatable read`) as detailed in [FDW F.33.3][3].
+From the tests taken, `postgres_fdw` show approximately a `.70x` of overhead compared with a local table.
+Although, for read only transactions the overhead is higher, mostly probably due to the transaction isolation used (`repeatable read`) as detailed in [FDW F.33.3][3].
-For this reason, all the conducted tests have been done using this isolation level of transaction, to make comparison fair (specially for read only workloads, wether more scans are needed for keeping result consistency).
+For this reason, all the conducted tests have been done using REPEATABLE READ isolation , to make comparison fair (specially for read only workloads, wether more scans are needed for keeping result consistency).

-Also, I considered the TPS stats _including_ connections, as we are trying to consider all the extension phases.
+Also, I considered the TPS stats _including_ connections, as we are trying to consider all the execution phases.
+It is important to note that postgres_fdw recycles connections over the same session.

+## Notes

+- If you are going to have intensive reads for key lookups, you may prefer to connect directly to the nodes.
+- Consider the limitations at transaction isolation, as using FDW has a different behavior than the standard Postgres default (read committed).
+- Network can add a considerable latency.
+If possible, database servers should communicate in fast and closed networks, in order to avoid any other extra noise.

 ## RW overhead by TPS throughput

-The estimated overhead between FDW and straight RW operations is a factor of `.65x`.
+The estimated overhead between FDW and straight RW operations is a factor of `.70x`.
 Considering that the tests were intensive, it is a very good number ([Fig. 1]).

 ## RO overhead by TPS throughput

-The overhead for intensive read only workloads is significantly higher than RW: `6.7x`.
+The overhead for intensive read only workloads is significantly higher than RW: `6.5x`.

-By executing FDW locally and externally, I observed that the external FDW had more unstable TPS throughput, although the mean does no show a significant difference.
+By executing FDW locally and externally, I observed that the external FDW had more unstable TPS throughput, although the mean does not show a significant difference.
+In fact, through all the benchmarks I've done, there is a slightly more throughput in the TPS mean when using FDW on a different instance over using the FDW locally.

 ![TPS][1]{: class="bigger-image" }
 <figcaption class="caption">[Fig. 1] TPS throughput.</figcaption>

-`updatable` does not help at performance, as it only adds slightly more overhead due the permissions check. `RO.FDW_ext_ro` adds the options at [Snippet 2] to each FDW table.
+`updatable` does not help at performance, as it only adds slightly more overhead due the permissions check. `RO.FDW_ext_ro` adds the options shown at [Snippet 2] to each FDW table.

 ![RO TPS][4]